tonymagr/friend-network/README.md

 ## Installation

 Installed apps include Node.js (Javascript runtime), Express (web app framework), MongoDB (NoSQL^^ database), Mongoose (Object Data Madel, ODM), and Dotenv (manages private environment variables for use in code). <br>
 An additional JavaScript date library was not used to format timestamps.
-Native .toLocaleString method is used for this.
+Native .toLocaleString method is used for this. <br>
 ^^  MongoDB is a database with a non-relational document model.
 It is a "NoSQL" database in comparison to traditional relational databases.

 ## Usage